johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 ### API all the things - in the name of accessibility!

-An added goal of creating a video game controller as an API is to encourage people with disabilities to see programming as a tool to empower themselves and make their world accessible.
-The API is simple enough to be tinkered with using minimal code.
+An added goal of creating a video game controller as an API is to encourage people with disabilities to see programming as a tool to empower themselves to make their world accessible.
+The API is simple enough to be tinkered with using minimal code and programming knowledge.

 ## Example controller interface

 To build an example interface,

- - Built a Chrome app that could be a Serial <-> Websocket proxy for the Arduino to Webapp.
+ - Built a Chrome app that could be a Serial <-> Websocket proxy for the Arduino to webapp.
  - Developed a webapp using Angular to arrange virtual buttons and joysticks.